-Change Management – A cornerstone for successful PLM
+Change Management – A Cornerstone

 "….most design is a variation from or modification to, an already existing product or machine".

 (Cross, N. (1989), Engineering Design Methods, Chichester: John Wiley & Sons).